salarmehr/cosmopolitan/readme.md

 Cosmopolitan
 ============
-Cosmopolitan is the ultimate tool to localise your application.
-Just set the locale (language-country) and timezone, and your application is localised for your audience.
+Cosmopolitan is the ultimate tool to localise your PHP application.
+Just set the locale (language-country) and timezone, and your application would be localised for your audience.

 - Cosmopolitan is based on intl PHP extension and super-efficient
 - Internationalisation for all countries, languages, scripts, calendars, and timezones

 Features
 ---------
-Supports localisation of
+Cosmopolitan supports localisation of

-- Currency
+- Currency name and Symbol
+- Monetary ary values
 - Time (from milliseconds to era)
-- Number
+- Numbers
 - Percentage
 - Ordinal Numbers
 - Quoting text